-- Statement from the fibre supplier that only approved pesticides are used.

-Alternatively, a valid certificate from European Flax Standard or equivalent can be used. - Test report from the producer of the flax (linen)/bast fibre, showing that the requirement is fulfilled.
+- Statement from the fibre/linseed oil supplier that only approved pesticides are used.
+Alternatively, a valid certificate from European Flax Standard or equivalent can be used. - Test report from the producer of the flax (linen)/bast fibre, showing that the water retting requirement is fulfilled.

-1.4.3 Other raw materials
+1.4.3 Other materials

-The requirements in this section concern other raw materials than the ones usually used in resilient floor coverings or flooring underlays.
-Requirement O11 must be fulfilled regardless the quantity of other raw materials contained in the product.
-However, requirements O12 and O13 must be fulfilled only if the quantity of, in this case, textile and/or leather exceeds 10% in the product.
+The requirements in this section concern other materials than the ones usually used in resilient floor coverings or flooring underlays.
+Requirement O11 must be fulfilled regardless the quantity of other materials contained in the product.
+In addition, requirements O12 and O13 must be fulfilled only if the quantity of, in this case, textile and/or leather exceeds 10% in the product.